 The pre-screening will focus on the scientific achievements of the applicant during his/her current postdoctoral work.
 The EMBO editors will contribute to the pre-screening by providing feedback on the uploaded publication/manuscript.

 Applicants will be informed about the outcome of the prescreening by the end of August 2017.

 Second round of evaluation

 The selected applications will be sent for written evaluation to two EMBO Members or Young Investigators, who are experts in the area of the application.
 The evaluation will focus on the scientific quality and novelty of the research proposal, the track record of the applicant, and the promise for becoming an independent researcher.

 The EMBO Fellowship Committee will take the final funding decision based on:

 - Previous scientific achievements of the applicant with particular focus on the outcome of their postdoctoral work

 - Novelty and biological significance of proposed research taking into account the written evaluations

 - Promise of the applicant to become an independent researcher and support provided by the host supervisor

 Up to 5 awards will be available annually.
-Applicants will be notified of the outcome approximately 15-16 weeks after the deadline (beginning/mid December).
+Applicants will be notified of the outcome at the beginning of December.